-From Greenville Blvd to Red Banks Rd along 14th St, a detailed corridor study should be completed to evaluate bicycle & pedestrian facility options.
+\From Greenville Blvd to Red Banks Rd along 14th St, a detailed corridor study should be completed to evaluate bicycle & pedestrian facility options.
 Different types of physically separated bicycle lane separation methods should be considered (see page B-46 of the Design Guidelines appendix) as well as pedestrian facility options (see beginning on page B-5 of the Design Guidelines appendix).
 As part of this study, consider the following:

-With an existing pavement width that is 50'-52', an AADT of 17,000, and four travel lanes (two in each direction) consider reconfiguring to three lanes (one in each travel direction with a center turn lane).
-This will allow space to stripe buffered bike lanes or create some form of physically separated bicycle lanes.
-Additionally, sidewalks should be constructed on both sides of the street.
+With an existing pavement width that is 50'-52', an AADT of 17,000, and four travel lanes (two in each direction) construct a sidepath and sidewalk, one on each side (side to be determined during the design phase).

 Install crosswalk on the north side of the Greenville Blvd/14th St intersection.
-Install crossing facilities on the east, west, and START: 14th St south sides of the Greenville Blvd intersection with intersection project completion.
-Railroad tracks and utilities on both sides will constrain sidewalk development, especially north of the railroad tracks to the Greenville Blvd intersection PERKINS Bicycle facilities OMPI X CENTE should be configured perpendicular to railroad tracks for safe crossing Install crosswalks on all three sides of the Red Banks Rd/14th St intersection with project improvements END: 14th St/Red Bank Rd intersection WELLONS DR NC OneMap, NC Center for Geographic Information and Analysis, NC 911 Board Proposed Existing Separated Bikeway (& - Sidewalk Pedestrian Facilities) Bike Lane
+Install crossing facilities on START: 14th St/ the east, west, and Greenville Blvd intersection south sides of the intersection with project completion Railroad tracks and utilities on both sides will constrain sidewalk development, especially north of the railroad tracks to the Greenville Blvd intersection PERKINS BASEBALL MPLEX CENTER Bicycle facilities should be configured perpendicular to railroad tracks for safe crossing Install crosswalks on all three sides of the Red Banks Rd/14th St intersection with project improvements END: 14th St/Red Banks Rd intersection NCCGIA PROPOSED EXISTING Sidewalk - Sidepath and Sidewalk Bike Lane Major Corridor Improvement - Project Extent In Development

-In Development

-Installing separated bicycle facilities would significantly enhance the pedestrian level of service along this stretch of 14th St by creating buffer space between any future sidewalk and automobile traffic.
+\Installing separated bicycle facilities would significantly enhance the pedestrian level of service along this stretch of 14th St by creating buffer space between any future sidewalk and automobile traffic.